TACO: Temporal Consensus Optimization for Continual Neural Mapping: Introduction

 \section{Introduction}

 Neural implicit representation has become an important paradigm for robotic dense scene mapping \citep{mildenhall2021nerf,wang2021neus,yariv2021volume,yu2022monosdf}.
 Unlike traditional discrete map representations \citep{6162880,niessner2013real,whelan2015elasticfusion}, they encode scene geometry and appearance as continuous functions, which yields compact and expressive scene models with high reconstruction fidelity and low memory cost.
 Recent work demonstrates that neural implicit maps support direct optimization from streaming RGB-D observations and enable online dense mapping at real-time rates \citep{zhu2022nice,wang2023co,sucar2021imap}.
 Despite their success, most existing online neural mapping systems rely on storing and replaying past observations or keyframes to stabilize training and prevent the forgetting of the previously visited regions.
-In dynamic real-world environments, past and new observations often conflict.
-Training on such inconsistent data degrades map quality and negatively impacts downstream tasks, such as navigation, which require up-to-date environmental information.
-In addition to keyframe replay, methods such as Continual Neural Mapping (CNM) \cite{zhao2022static} and UNIKD \cite{guo2024unikd} draw inspiration from continual learning literature \citep{de2021continual,parisi2019continual,shin2017continual,guo2024unikd,robins1995catastrophic} to prevent forgetting.
-Still, they struggle to adapt effectively to dynamic scenes.
+However, in dynamic real-world environments, past and new observations often conflict.
+Training on such inconsistent data degrades map quality and negatively impacts downstream tasks which require up-to-date environmental information.
+In addition to keyframe replay, methods such as Continual Neural Mapping (CNM) \cite{yan2021CNM} and UNIKD \cite{guo2024unikd} draw inspiration from continual learning literature \citep{de2021continual,parisi2019continual,shin2017continual,guo2024unikd,robins1995catastrophic} to prevent forgetting.
+However, these approaches often struggle to adapt to dynamic scenes, as they overly constrain updates to prevent deviation from the prior model.

+To address these challenges, we introduce TACO, a Temporal Consensus Optimization framework for continual neural mapping.
+We preserve previous model parameters as ``historical snapshots''.
+Upon receiving new observations, a \emph{temporal consensus} process enforces consistency between the current model parameters and these snapshots.
+We also incorporate an importance-aware weighting scheme to enable a more adaptive consensus enforcement.
+Intuitively, our weighting allows the current model to align with reliable aspects of its past states while remaining free to revise regions that conflict with new observations.
+As illustrated in Fig.~\ref{fig:tacopipeline}, a robot receives sequential observations over time, while the corresponding neural map snapshots are encouraged to reach consensus across adjacent time steps.